kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/read again.md

 	}
 	{
 		int x = 7;
 		int z = g(f); // f is binded such that x = 7 here, since we use dynamic scoping.
-Would be 0 if using static scoping write(z); // 10
+Would be 0 if using static scoping since the x would be out of scope for the function call. write(z); // 10
 	}
 }